Its name is derived from its shape. These types of cameras are standalone and usually have an indoor and outdoor variant.

 These types include an internal mechanism to allow an operator to easily pan, tilt and zoom the camera and focus on any area of interest.

 These are the wireless counterpart of the IP security cameras.
-Eliminates the need for a network cable since it uses Wi-Fi signal.
+Eliminates the need for a network cable since it uses a Wi-Fi signal.

-Gives users, without having to use a user manual, with a graphical user interface that is easy to manipulate, operate, understand and use
+Gives users, without having to use a user manual, a graphical user interface that is easy to manipulate, operate, understand and use

 Analyze, display, manipulate, optimize and process data on a GeoVision with ease

-Multiple supports for various languages like Arabic, Chinese, English, Korean and other commonly used languages
+Multiple supports for various languages like Arabic, Chinese, English, Korean, and other commonly used languages

-Integrate various components without having to sacrifice a lot of money, time and energy
+Integrate various components without having to sacrifice a lot of money, time, and energy